uix5/info-inpdir/README.md

     |   64 | Common part
     |  100 | Zeros / Garbage

-Send by a slave in response to a *Session Setup* packet.
+Sent by a slave in response to a *Session Setup* packet.

 This packet is needed for the master to continue to the *Slave Config Request* state (see *0x05 - Slave Config Request*).